Reviews You Can Rely On

 Many people are drawn to instant cameras because the format and flexibility are fun and offer creative opportunities.
 The Lomography Lomo'Instant Wide is a great option for more experienced photographers or those who don't mind taking some time to get familiar with their camera settings before use.
 This camera provides far more adjustability than most of the others, as it comes equipped with interchangeable wide and macro lenses, color flash filters, a lens splitter, and the ability to take multiple and long exposures.
 These extra features are backed up with beautiful photo quality and an extra-wide format that clearly shows a wide range of colors and smaller details.
 In fact, the Lomo'Instant Wide had the best color accuracy and consistency of saturation of all the cameras we tested and did the best at adapting to the different lighting conditions, proving its high-level capability in any situation.

-Like most of the cameras we tested, the Lomo'Instant Wide has a tendency to overexpose photos that are taken in bright sunlight, though not to the extent of most of the others.
-It is also one of the bulkier models on the market and costs a bit more due to its premium creative features.
+Like many of the models we reviewed, the Lomo'Instant Wide tends to overexpose photos taken in bright sunlight, though not to the extent of most others.
+It is also one of the bulkier models on the market and is priced a little more due to its premium creative features.
 The most frustrating thing about this camera is that the printer is susceptible to jamming, which often results in wasted film — we even had some entire packs of film that were unusable after removing a jam.
-The film is also quite temperature-sensitive, so shooting in colder conditions can lead to prints showing signs of damage with weird lines and/or vignetting.
-However, when the camera functions properly, the images that it produces are beautiful.
-So, for those who are willing to spend a little more to get extra creative control and larger, high-quality prints, the Lomo'Instant Wide is definitely worth checking out.
+Also, the film is quite temperature-sensitive, so shooting in colder climates can result in prints showing signs of damage with weird lines and/or vignetting.
+Yet when the camera functions properly, it produces beautiful images.
+So, if you're willing to spend a little more to get extra creative control and larger, high-quality prints, the Lomo'Instant Wide is definitely worth considering.
+But if you have a limited budget, the Fujifilm Instax Mini 11 has plenty to offer at a lower price.

 Read more: Lomography Lomo Instant Wide review